What is the difference between federal and state gun laws?

 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

-Washington, D.C. law says that a person cannot have a gun if s/he:
+Under Washington, D.C. law, it is illegal for a person to have a gun if s/he:

 - has been convicted in any court of a felony crime;